openedx/frontend-build/README.rst

   {
      "scripts": {
-        "build": "fedx-scripts webpack --config=./config/webpack.config.js",
+        "build": "fedx-scripts webpack --config ./config/webpack.config.js",
-        "start:stage": "fedx-scripts webpack-dev-server --config=webpack.dev-stage.config.js",
+        "start:stage": "fedx-scripts webpack-dev-server --config webpack.dev-stage.config.js",
         ...
      }
   }

+Note, specifying a custom config location for babel may cause issues with other tools in frontend-build. eslint, jest, webpack, and webpack-dev-server configuration presets rely upon the babel config and resolve the location of the config file according to the default locations described above.
+If you need to move the babel config file to a custom location, you may also need to customize references to its location in other configuration files.
+Please reach out to the FedX team if you need to do this and are running into problems.

 Development
 -----------

 This project leverages the command line interface for webpack, jest, eslint, and babel.
 Because of this, local development can be tricky.
 The easiest way to do local development on this project is to put it inside a project where it will be used and running ``npm i -D ./frontend-build``.
 Most of the time this should put install dependencies in the right location, but it's not fool proof.
 If you run into errors that say something like "webpack: command not found" you have two options.

 1. Delete the node_modules directories from the host project and this one and re-run ``npm i -D ./frontend-build`` from the host project.

 2. Pack this project and install it by running
 ``npm install $(npm pack ../frontend-build/ | tail -1)``.
 This should work every time but you will need to run it every time you make changes to this project.